-- a) Transmission charges: Transmission charges as applicable, and determined by the Commission in accordance with APERC ( Terms and Conditions for Determination of Transmission Tarif) Regulation, 2005 and its amendments from time to time. - b) Wheeling charges: Wheeling charges as applicable, and determined by the Commission in accordance with APERC (Determination of Tariff for Wheeling and Retail Sale of Electricity) Regulation, 2005 and its amendments from time to time.
+- a) Transmission charges: Transmission charges as applicable, and determined by the Commission in Multi-Year Tariff Orders for the relevant period in accordance with APERC (Terms and Conditions for Determination of Transmission Tariff) Regulation, 2005 and its amendments from time to time shall be paid by the GEOA consumers. - b) Wheeling charges: Wheeling charges as applicable, and determined by the Commission in Multi-Year Tariff Orders for the relevant period in accordance with APERC (Determination of Tariff for Wheeling and Retail Sale of Electricity) Regulation, 2005 and its amendments from time to time shall be paid by the GEOA consumers. - c) Cross subsidy Surcharge as applicable, and determined by the Commission in Retail Supply Tariff Order from time to time or any other order of the Commission shall be paid by the GEOA consumers. - d) Standby charges wherever applicable: The Standby Charges shall be 120% of the normal tariff (for both demand and energy) of the consumer category without any penalty for exceeding the CMD when there is no notice from the parties concerned.
+MD charges shall be based on the RMD recorded in the meter for exceeding over the CMD and the charges for the energy are based on the energy corresponding to the open access demand.
+If there is any notice to the DISCOMS from the parties concerned on this aspect if such period of standby arrangement exceeds 72 hours or more from the time of notice, the Standby Charges shall be 120% of the normal tariff on energy or the maximum tariff of energy purchased from the exchanges/market (during the standby period), whichever is higher is applicable and whereas the charges within 72 hours from the notice shall be limited to only 120 percent of the normal tariff on energy.
+Further, the LC is not applicable, if the GEOA consumers do not opt for a standby arrangement with the DISCOMS.
+Wherever standby arrangement is requested, the LC for three days of the open access consumption may be obtained.

-- c) Cross subsidy Surcharge; As applicable, and determined by the Commission in Retail Supply Tariff Order from time to time or any other order of the Commission. - d) Standby charges wherever applicable: The Standby Charges shall be 120% of the normal tariff (for both demand and energy) of the consumer category without any penalty for exceeding the CMD to the extent of open access demand when there is no notice from the parties concerned.
-If there is any notice to the DISCOMS from the parties concerned on this aspect, if such period of standby arrangement exceeds 72 hours or more from the time of notice, the Standby Charges shall be 120% of the normal tariff on energy or the maximum tariff of energy purchased from the exchanges/market (during the standby period), whichever is higher is applicable. - e) Banking charges wherever applicable: As specified in this Regulation. - f) SLDC fees and Charges: As determined by the Commission in accordance with APERC (Levy and Collection of Fees and Charges by State Load Despatch Centre) Regulation, 2006 from time to time. - g) Scheduling and Deviation settlement charges: Till the Commission issues a comprehensive Regulation on Deviaion settlement, the charges shall be collected as per the CERC DSM Regulations, 2022 and its amendments from time to time. - h) Reactive Energy Charges: The Green Energy Open Access consumer shall pay for the reactive energy in accordance with provisions of the State Grid Code notified by the Commission.
-If the Commission has not specified rates in the State Grid Code, the rates specified in CERC (Indian Electricity Grid Code) Regulations or the rates specified by CERC shall be applicable. - i) Losses between entry and exit points of open access: Losses as applicable as per the Orders/Regulations of the Commission. - j) The processing fee for Green Energy Open Access under Long and Medium-term shall be Rs.1,00,000 and Rs.25,000 for the short-term. - k) In addition to the above, any Other Charge may be levied as decided by the Commission. - 13.
-Cross Subsidy Surcharge, and Additional Surcharge: The Cross Subsidy Surcharge, and Additional Surcharge shall be determined as per the provisions of the Electricity Act, 2003 and the National Tariff Policy notified by the Central Government under the Act.
+- e) Banking charges wherever applicable: As specified in this Regulation. - f) SLDC fees and Charges: As determined by the Commission in accordance with APERC (Levy and Collection of Fees and Charges by State Load Despatch Centre) Regulation, 2006 from time to time. - g) Scheduling and Deviation settlement charges: Till the Commission issues a comprehensive Regulation on Deviation settlement, the charges shall be collected as per the CERC DSM Regulations, 2022 and its amendments from time to time. - h) Reactive Energy Charges: The Generators availing of Green Energy Open Access shall pay for the reactive energy in accordance with provisions of the State Grid Code notified by the Commission.
+If the Commission has not specified rates in the State Grid Code, the rates specified in CERC Regulations/Orders shall be applicable. - i) Losses between entry and exit points of open access: Losses as applicable as per the Orders/Regulations of the Commission. - j) The processing fee for Green Energy Open Access under Long-term, Medium-term and short-term shall be Rs.1,50,000, Rs.1,00,000 and Rs.50,000 respectively. - k) In addition to the above, any Other Charge may be levied as decided by the Commission.